Indiana Lemon Law: Your Complete Legal Guide

 - Persistent warning lights indicating major issues

-- Air conditioning or heating failures
+- Air conditioning or heating system failures

 - Fuel system problems